cariad-tech/fep3_sdk/doc/input/participant/component_configuration_service.rst

 ..
-Copyright @ 2021 VW Group.
-All rights reserved.
+Copyright 2023 CARIAD SE.
 ..
 ..
 This Source Code Form is subject to the terms of the Mozilla
 ..
 Public License, v.
 2.0.
 If a copy of the MPL was not distributed